You can translate the document:

 ...

 • Use dedicated sidecar containers for log management.
-Although the denodo logging system is flexible, you may have specific needs that can be solved by using sidecar containers with a logging agent.
-You can read about this in the Kubernetes Logging Architecture document.
+Although the Denodo logging system is flexible, some infrastructure needs can be solved effectively by using sidecar containers with a logging agent.
+More about this method can be found in the Kubernetes Logging Architecture document.

 Questions